Online Courses

 • A podcaster and author sold 5,000 seats to a $997 course in 10 days.

-• One personal finance community generated $130K in five days with their latest course.
+• One personal finance community generated $130K in five days with their latest course

-Schedule a call with us and we'll show you what we could build together!
+Let us show you what we could build together!

 Mighty Pro - Summary

-Strengths: Mighty's course and community platform deployed on premium e-learning apps on iOS and Android.
+Type: Hosted & Branded App Strengths: Mighty's course and community platform deployed on premium e-learning apps on iOS and Android.
 Includes features like branded app screens, notifications, proactive updates, and ongoing support.
-Get VIP support from Mighty Pro's team of community strategists.
-And we’ll handle your migration (if applicable)
+And we’ll handle your migration (if applicable) Weaknesses: Not for beginners—built for established brands ready to invest in a premium experience.
+If you're just starting out, start with Mighty Networks.
+Best for: Established brands and creators wanting course and community apps.

 3. Udemy

-Best marketplace platform for creator revenue
+Best marketplace platform for discovery

 Udemy app